Skip to content

 Final Design

 The app pushes data to Michael instead of making him come get it.
-Weekly profit snapshots, payment reminders for overdue invoices, and tax deadline alerts mean the app feels like a business partner — not another tool he has to remember to open.
+Weekly profit snapshots, payment reminders, and tax deadline alerts make it feel like a business partner — not another tool to remember to open.

 3-Tap Receipt Scanner

 Open app, tap Scan, take photo — done.
 OCR auto-extracts vendor, amount, and date.
-One-tap categorization into Fuel, Tolls, Food, Lodging, or Maintenance.
+One-tap categorization.
 Works offline at truck stops and syncs when signal returns.

 "You Kept" Profit Calculator

 48px bold profit number visible from arm's length.
-Real-time breakdown per trip, week, and month — so Michael knows if a $1.75/mile load is actually profitable after his $1.25/mile operating costs.
-No accounting jargon, just "Revenue," "Spent," and "You Kept."
+Real-time breakdown per trip, week, and month.
+No accounting jargon — just "Revenue," "Spent," and "You Kept."

 Color-Coded Expense Tracker

-Every expense auto-tagged by category with emoji icons (Fuel, Food, Tolls, Lodging, Maintenance).
+Every expense auto-tagged with emoji icons by category.
 Weekly trend comparisons catch cost creep before it eats margins.
 Visual breakdown shows exactly where money is going.

 One-Tap Invoice Generator

 Professional invoices from trip data — no more hand-written invoices that get "lost" by brokers.
 PDF export for email or print.
-Faster invoicing means faster payment, reducing the need for factoring services that cost truckers up to $15,000/year.
+Faster invoicing means faster payment.

 Strategic Thinking